snownontrace/snownontrace.github.io/lentivirus-transduction-SMG-epi-bud.md

 date: 2021-10-12
 ---

-This protocol demonstrates the scenario of transfecting 20 buds for with two different viruses (10 buds per virus).
+This protocol demonstrates the transduction of 20 buds with 2 different viruses (10 buds per virus).
 Adjust according to your needs.

 1. Materials
 	- Timed pregnant mice at E13 for isolating embryonic salivary glands